 Editor Toolbar

 Press Alt+F10 to navigate to the toolbar.
 Move to the next and previous toolbar group with tab and shift+tab.
 Move to the next and previous toolbar button with the right arrow or left arrow.
-Press space or enter to activate the toolbar button.
+Press the space or enter to activate the toolbar button.

 Editor Dialog